Printer-friendly Information Sheet.

 - Repeatedly fails to maintain attendance at formation, fellowship and volunteer events with other Christian youths and/or scholarship holders.

-- Discontinues the approved course; or transfer to another Notre Dame campus or another University.
+- Discontinues the approved course; or transfers to another Notre Dame campus or another University.

 - Takes a leave of absence from University study.